 There are several reasons to remove wisdom teeth.
-These include, but are not limited to: minimizing risk of infection, ensuring health of adjacent teeth, limiting amount of bone loss at adjacent teeth, minimizing chances of pathology, and ensuring good overall health.
+These include, but are not limited to: minimizing the risk of infection, ensuring the health of adjacent teeth, limiting the amount of bone loss at adjacent teeth, minimizing chances of pathology, and ensuring good overall health.
 Schedule a consultation today to see how we can make this experience a pleasant one for you.

 You may need to have your wisdom teeth removed for many reasons.
 One of the most common reasons for wisdom tooth extraction is that you don’t have enough room in your jaw to accommodate your third set of molars.
 If you don’t have sufficient space for your wisdom teeth, they can push your other teeth together, causing overcrowding, overlapping, and twisting.

 You may also need to have your wisdom teeth removed if they’re impacted or only partially erupted.
 Impacted teeth can increase your risk of:

 Your dentist can often predict if you’ll have wisdom teeth problems based on what they see in your dental X-rays.

 WHAT HAPPENS DURING SURGICAL WISDOM TEETH REMOVAL?

 Most times you will be sedated or under general anesthesia, prior to your wisdom teeth removal surgery, to keep you as comfortable as possible.
 First, your surgeon cuts away a portion of your gums to reveal the bone beneath.

 Next, your surgeon cuts into the bone to reveal your wisdom teeth impacted inside.
 Often, your wisdom teeth will be broken into portions to make it easier to extract from the jawbone.
 Once the teeth are removed the area is thoroughly cleaned to remove any debris.

 Finally, the surgical sites are stitched up to promote healing and limit the chances of infection.